Are smart meters the electricity equivalent to the National Broadband Network? Or is the old dial face just as good?

 Most older houses have a dial face electricity meter, which gets read four times a year, once per quarter.
 The reading is compared to the previous quarter’s and the amount used is charged for.
 With a new smart meter, usage information gets sent to the retailer every half an hour, which then gives an accurate and immediate meter reading.
 With the new meter, power outages can be monitored, and any connections can be done remotely.

-With so many positives for the smart meter, does it help to save money on your electricity bills?
 It can, if you know how to read the information.
 You may find better ways of using your energy, using less during peak periods, for example.
 If you’re not sure, it has the capability for online energy comparison sites to look at the information to find the cheapest electricity price for you.
 With a constant data stream of how you are using your energy, energy retailers may be able to offer more options on your energy tariff.

 In the future, energy retailers anticipate that the technology will help plan for the future in terms of solar power design and energy trading deals.